-After too long a period not being engaged in the art of Landscape Photography, I felt a need for inspiration and an injection of creativity, so I booked myself on a photographic workshop with Bruce Percy* to the Isle of Skye.
+After too long a period not being really being focused on my Landscape Photography (too many other commitments and distractions), I felt a need for inspiration and an injection of creativity, so I booked myself on a photographic workshop with Bruce Percy* to the Isle of Skye.

 I had been on a workshop with Bruce before and Bruce’s view of photography as an art and not a technical activity provides a fresh experience with ample creativity.

 In addition, having not been to Skye before and only having a week to spare between a very busy workload, I find having someone to get you to the right places, at the right times, the most efficient way of using my time.

 As ever, spending five days in the company of Bruce and three other like minded photographers, provided that shot of inspiration and creativity I felt I needed.
 It was a bit like a detox, cleaning away the cobwebs and flushing out the system.